 Let’s face it – trying to buy the best central vacuum unit can be a daunting task.
-You have a lot to choose from out there, and things can get confusing quickly, if you don’t know what you’re looking for, especially when shopping on the web.
+You have a lot to choose from out there, and things can get confusing quickly, if you don’t know what you’re looking for.

 Follow These Rules When Buying a Central Unit

 There are dozens of companies that make central vacuum units.
 It would take way too long to research all of them, so use these four guidelines as a shortcut.
 If you just want the rules without all the details, here’s a quick list for you.
 The next section will give you more details.

 1 Go With One of the Bigger Manufacturing Companies

 2 Don’t Get Caught Up in the Numbers

 3 Know What You’re Getting Into with Maintenance